Getting Started with MovieCaptioner - Basic Workflow

 (Applicable to the Mac version only)

-Exporting SCC (Line 21) Closed Captions For iPods, iPhones, and Broadcasting
+Exporting SCC (Line 21) Closed Captions For iOS devices (Update: use Compressor for broadcast TV captions)

 (Embedding SCC in QT is available on the Mac version only)